 Different huacas were joined together in pathways known as ceques.
-The ceques would run throughout the landscape conducting the spiritual energy from one place to another.
+The ceques would run throughout the landscape conducting spiritual energy from one place to another.
 Together they formed a pattern which radiated out from the capital of Cusco to every part of the empire.
 When children were dispatched to various places of sacrifice, they were located according to the ceque system.
 [Read more: “Children of the mountain“] Together these lines formed a spiritual grid in which all imperial subjects could find their place and through which they all were connected.
 By conducting the required rituals at a huaca each conquered people could show that they accepted the power of the Inca rulers.
 In this way the ceque brought a sense of unity to a geographically very dispersed set of subjects.

 Nazca lines are enormous geoglyphs, “earth engravings,” created by the Nazca people some time between 500 BCE and 500 CE.
 [Read more: “Kingdoms of Peru“] They consist of trenches, 10 to 15 centimeters deep, which create a line-drawing in the landscape.
-And they are enormous — up to 1,000 meters.
+And they are enormous – up to one kilometer tall.
 Popular motifs are animals or humanoid forms.
 Why the Nazca lines were created is unclear.
 Perhaps they were a part of an irrigation system or perhaps they played some role in an astronomical calendar.
 Curiously many of them are best viewed from the sky, leading to speculations that they were a way for the Nazca people to communicate with extra-terrestrials.
 Nazca lines are a favorite subject of late-night documentaries on less reputable TV channels.